Jonnycake/jonnycake.github.io/_projects/Personal-Site.md

 I also tried to keep it mostly text-based rather than iconography / imagery to satisfy the minimalism.

-For the font, originally I was using courier, but it felt too classic.
+For the font, originally I was using courier, but it felt too "old".
 I opted for using [CommitMono](https://commitmono.com/) since that's what I use in my terminal.